 Earlier in our introductory article on RISC-V interrupt handling, we explored the basics of RISC-V architecture, its privilege levels, register set, and control and status registers (CSRs) that are crucial for managing interrupts.
-In this article, we will take a deep dive in to the interrupt handling including different interrupt controllers, how RISC core handles an interrupt along with example ISR implementations.
+In this article, we will take a deep dive into interrupt handling in RISC-V architecture, including different interrupt controllers, how the RISC-V core handles an interrupt, and example ISR implementations.
+Understanding interrupt handling in RISC-V architecture is increasingly important as RISC-V gains adoption across embedded, automotive, and high-performance computing domains.

 RISC-V Core Local Interrupt Controller (CLIC)

-The RISC-V Core Local Interrupt Controller (CLIC) is a key component for interrupt handling that receives interrupt signals and routes it the hart for processing.
-The CLIC is responsible for managing the interrupt sources that are local to a specific RISC-V core, including the Local Interrupts that are generated within the RISC-V core, such as timer interrupts or software interrupts as well as the External Interrupts that are generated by external devices or peripherals connected to the RISC-V core.
+The RISC-V Core Local Interrupt Controller (CLIC) is a key component for interrupt handling in RISC-V architecture.
+It receives interrupt signals and routes them to the hart for processing.
+The CLIC is responsible for managing the interrupt sources that are local to a specific RISC-V core, including the Local Interrupts that are generated within the RISC-V core — such as timer interrupts or software interrupts — as well as the External Interrupts generated by external devices or peripherals connected to the RISC-V core.
+Understanding the RISC-V PLIC and CLIC interrupt controllers explained together is essential for building efficient interrupt-driven RISC-V systems.

-The CLIC provides a range of features to simplify interrupt handling, including:
+The CLIC provides a range of features to simplify interrupt handling in RISC-V architecture, including:

-With support for up to 4096 interrupts, CLIC forms the basis of RISC-V interrupt handling which is crucial for real-time and embedded applications.
+With support for up to 4096 interrupts, CLIC forms the basis of interrupt handling in RISC-V architecture, which is crucial for real-time and embedded applications.
+The management of HARTs in RISC-V through the CLIC is one of the distinguishing features of the RISC-V interrupt model.

 RISC-V Platform-Level Interrupt Controller (PLIC)